tejaram15/Event-Driven-Framework/README.md

 ## Instructions:

+1. Deploy the Dgraph Database:- In Terminal go to the Event Driven Framework folder and run

+> dgraph -port 9090

-1. Deploy the web server:- In command prompt go to the folder and run
+2. Deploy the web server:- In command prompt go to the folder and run

 > node HTTP_SERVER.js

-2. Open the Web Browser and open the following URL:-
+3. Open the Web Browser and open the following URL:-

 > http://localhost:8080/HTML/Start.html